-Cessationists of course have various ready-made answers to this question.
-However, to non-cessationist believers, especially those of the charismatic persuasion, it is an unsettling and even embarrassing mystery often to be swept under the rug.
+For non-cessationist believers, especially charismatics, this question is an unsettling and even embarrassing mystery often to be swept under the rug.
 But if we take a close look at the context in which the miraculous healings took place in Acts, we can understand why.

 Acts is the record of how the early disciples took the gospel to the ends of the known world after they were baptized in the Holy Spirit.